The Applicant

 You

 "The full audit will cost us $2.1 million in remediation, phased over twelve months.
-Here's what it buys: a defensible position if L&I investigates our Washington pay data report.
+Here's what it buys: a defensible position if L&I investigates our pay practices.
 A response to the class action attorney circling our employees.
 And a story we can tell candidates.we fixed it before anyone made us."

 Brennan "I don't love the number.
 But I like the alternative less.
 The last company L&I went after settled for $15 million."